-English paragraph organization: focus on the development of paragraphs.
-Development of sentence variety, including compound/complex sentences.
-Designed for intermediate level ESL students.
+This course focuses on paragraph structure including: the topic sentence, support, and the concluding sentence, as well as paragraph unity and further development of details for support.
+Designed for low-intermediate level ESL students.
 S/U grading.
-Required preparation: admission to the ESLA program.
+Required preparation: admission to the ESLA Program.
 (N)